anlutro/blog/posts/different-ssh-keys-per-github-organisation.md

 pubdate: 2017-08-23T19:13:44+02:00
 tags: Linux, Git

-If you're like me, you prefer seting up different SSH keys for personal and private use.
+If you're like me, you prefer seting up different SSH keys for personal and professional use.
 Maybe you even work for multiple organisations at the same time and don't want to risk 1 compromised private key to have a wide-spread effect.

 First, we need to set up our SSH config.
 We'll use a fake hostname for our github organisation.
 Put this in your `~/.ssh/config`: